 - Work together: Integrate with apps like Microsoft Office 365 / Slack / Google Suite to work together more efficiently.
 Block your meetings to avoid clashes in the schedule by using calendar invites, share documents and presentations easily with the help of these apps while video conferencing.

-- Organise your sales: Instead of individually chasing your leads, or creating lists for video calls, directly integrate apps like Salesforce / Hubspot / Zoho to send video call invites from within the apps.
+- Organize your sales: Instead of individually chasing your leads, or creating lists for video calls, directly integrate apps like Salesforce / HubSpot / Zoho to send video call invites from within the apps.
 You can also easily transfer your contacts into these apps to create or expand your existing sales database.
 Integrating with these apps makes it easier to keep track of multiple sessions.

 - Save it for later: Integrate with apps like Dropbox/Google Drive to directly store the recorded Zoom sessions on cloud storage, easily transfer these to editors/ team members to re-package and upload it on social media as seminars or learning sessions available to people to view at their convenience.